 Please repost our publication.
 Let your friends know about the grief of this family!
 It’s extremely important!

 God gives us chances to care about people who are unable to take care of themselves.
 Not all people are the same.
 Not all of them are as kind as we are.
 Do not pass by someone else's trouble!
 Those poor people are sent to us by heaven so that we could prove not by words, but in deeds that we trust in God!

 Friends, there is one more request - if you know about the misfortune of a neighbor or friend do a godly deed, drop us an email at: firstname.lastname@example.org

 Our Fund’s accounts are

 (Purpose: Khubashvili family).

 You can also transfer money from our website.

-You can as well transfer money from the terminals of OPPA, TBCpay and ExpressPay.
-Find our Fund in "Charity" section.
-(You can learn about the additional rights and obligations of the Fund by following the link https://goo.gl/GY2Gus ).
+It is also possible to transfer money from ОРРА, TBCpay and ExpressPay terminals.
+Find our Fund under "Charity" section.
+(You can read more about rights and responsibilities of the Fund following the link https://goo.gl/GY2Gus )

-Let's think that by helping others, we take care of our own souls and draw closer to the Lord through the very sufferings that we experience for others!
+Let's believe that helping others, we take care of our own souls and draw closer to Lord through the suffering that we experience for others!